 "By giving us the opinions of the uneducated, journalism keeps us in touch with the ignorance of the community." - Oscar Wilde

-Today's video is a promotional video for a recent stage production of Oscar Wilde's classic play The Importance of Being Earnest.
+Today's video features a complete live performance of Oscar Wilde's classic play The Importance of Being Earnest.
 Enjoy!